In Cuba's hinterland a businessman is born

 He began with a small cafeteria, but then on December 10, 2010, he opened the restaurant beside it .
 His plans did not stop there.

-"We also have a jewellery repair shop and in two or three years I want to build a place in the back to rent out rooms," he said.
+"We also have a jewelry repair shop and in two or three years I want to build a place in the back to rent out rooms," he said.

 Like the rest of Cuba, many of Guaimaro's residents have family living abroad, especially in Florida, and as luck would have it, U.S. President Barack Obama lifted restrictions on Cuban Americans visiting their homeland just a few months before the Magno opened for business.